-Zeta.Markets is a powerful under-collateralized derivatives platform that offers futures and options trading.
-Using Solana as a base layer and Serum for its underlying liquidity, Zeta looks to not only give traders the on-chain derivative trading experience that they can expect from traditional centralized exchanges but to enhance the product by minimizing barriers to entry.
+Zeta is a powerful under-collateralized derivatives platform that offers futures and options trading.
+Using Solana as a base layer and Serum for its underlying liquidity, Zeta looks to give traders the on-chain derivative trading experience they can expect from traditional centralized exchanges and enhance the product by minimizing barriers to entry.

 In traditional finance, derivatives are the elephant in the room.
-Their trading volumes massively outweigh spot trading volumes and their influence on everything from general market sentiment to the 1-minute price chart of an asset is undeniable.
+Their trading volumes massively outweigh spot trading volumes, and their influence on everything from general market sentiment to the 1-minute price chart of an asset is undeniable.
 Some argue that spot volumes conform to derivative activity rather than the other way around.
-Crypto derivatives, on the other hand, are a grossly underrepresented fragment of decentralized finance.
+On the other hand, crypto derivatives are a grossly underrepresented fragment of decentralized finance.
 Only 1-2% of all crypto derivatives take place on-chain.
 Zeta hopes to change that.

 This article will hone in on Zeta’s infrastructure, vision, and what makes them a contender in Solana’s supercharged DeFi ecosystem.

 Hackathons breed some of the best DeFi development.
 Solrise and Zeta were ideated and implemented at Solana’s Feb 2021 hackathon, with Zeta taking first place.
 The Zeta team made it clear that they want to ship products quickly rather than remain in a ‘black box’ until a mainnet launch.
 With their initial release to only 50 users, Zeta has been iterating on their product since the start.

 The pace picked up in December 2021 when they raised $8.5 million from reputable crypto VCs like Jump Capital, Sino Global Capital, and Alameda Research.
 Solana’s CEO, Anatoly Yakovenko, has stated that Zeta Markets are “pushing the limits of what’s possible on-chain.”